 We do not believe that general inflation has materially impacted earnings since 2006.
 However, since then, we have experienced significant volatility in our costs for our hot dogs and certain food products, distribution costs and utilities.
 Our commodity costs for beef have been especially volatile since fiscal 2004.
 In an effort to reduce the impact of increasing market prices, we have entered into purchase commitments for a portion of our hot dogs since January 2008.
-The market price of hot dogs was approximately 12.0% higher than the fiscal 2011 period.
-This increase is in addition to last years' increase of approximately 7.1% over the April - Sept. period.
-During the first nine months of calendar 2011, the cost of beef and beef trimmings rose significantly, well ahead of the historical seasonal fluctuations, exceeding the all-time highs reached in the summer of 2008, and remained stubbornly high throughout the summer 2011.
+The market price of hot dogs was approximately 14.0% higher in the fiscal 2012 period than the fiscal 2011 period.
+This increase is in addition to last years' increase of approximately 9.9% over the April - December period.
+During the first nine months of calendar 2011, the cost of beef and beef trimmings rose significantly, well ahead of the historical seasonal fluctuations, exceeding the-then all-time highs reached in the summer of 2008, and remained stubbornly high throughout the summer 2011.
+Since the summer 2011, the cost of beef and beef trimmings has continued to increase to new all-time highs.
 For the majority of the fiscal 2012 period, the market prices have been the highest that they have ever been since the inception of our Branded Product Program in 1997.
 We are unable to predict the future cost of our hot dogs and expect to experience price volatility for our beef products during the remainder of fiscal 2012 and fiscal 2013.
 We may attempt to enter into similar purchase arrangements for hot dogs and other products in the future.
 Additionally, we expect to continue experiencing volatility in oil and gas prices on our distribution costs for our food products and utility costs in the Company-owned restaurants.